NikishaChhima/Autonomous_Industrial_Drones_Research_Website/README.md

 - HTML/CSS

 <h2>Group Project Distribution:</h2>
 As this was a group assignment (3 people, including myself), we needed to ensure even work distribution.
 I was the group leader, so we discussed what their preference was.
-They both concluded that they would prefer researching and wirting while I did all the coding for the website.
+They both concluded that they would prefer researching and writing while I did all the coding for the website.
 This was my first time coding with HMTL/CSS.
 </p>

 <!--